if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-This highlighter swaps the texture colour for the given highlight colour using MaterialPropertyBlocks.
+Swaps the texture colour on the Renderers material for the given highlight colour using property blocks.
-The effect of this highlighter is the same as of the VRTK_MaterialColorSwapHighlighter.cs but this highlighter can additionally handle objects which make use material instances.

-Due to the way the object material is interacted with, changing the material colour will break Draw Call Batching in Unity whilst the object is highlighted.
+  > Utilising the MaterialPropertyBlock means that Draw Call Batching in Unity is not compromised.

-The Draw Call Batching will resume on the original material when the item is no longer highlighted.
+**Script Usage:**
+ * Place the `VRTK_MaterialPropertyBlockColorSwapHighlighter` script on either:
+   * The GameObject of the Interactable Object to highlight.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Object Highlighter` parameter to denote use of the highlighter.
+ * Ensure the `Active` parameter is checked.

 ### Class Methods